-- High-speed continuous shooting may be slower depending on conditions such as the ambient temperature, battery level, flicker reduction, shutter speed, aperture value, subject conditions, brightness, AF operation, type of lens, use of flash, and shooting settings.
-For details, see Drive Mode.
+- The continuous shooting speed for high-speed continuous shooting may be lower, depending on conditions such as these: temperature, battery level, flicker reduction, shutter speed, aperture value, subject conditions, brightness, AF operation, type of lens, live view shooting, use of flash, and shooting settings, etc. For details, see Drive Mode.

 The maximum burst during continuous shooting is lower.

-- Shooting intricate subjects such as fields of grass may result in larger file sizes, and the actual maximum burst may be lower than the guidelines in Still photo file size / Number of possible shots / Maximum burst for continuous shooting.
+- If you shoot a subject that has fine detail such as a field of grass, the file size will be larger, and the actual maximum burst may be lower than the number listed in Still photo file size / Number of possible shots / Maximum burst for continuous shooting.

 Even after I change the card, the maximum burst displayed for continuous shooting does not change.

 - The maximum burst displayed does not change when you switch cards, even if you switch to a high-speed card.
-Maximum burst listed in Still photo file size / Number of possible shots / Maximum burst for continuous shooting is based on the standard Canon test card, and the actual maximum burst is higher for cards with faster writing speeds.
-For this reason, estimated maximum burst may differ from actual maximum burst.
+The maximum burst shown in the table on Still photo file size / Number of possible shots / Maximum burst for continuous shooting is based on Canon's testing card.
+(The faster the card's writing speed, the higher the actual maximum burst will be.)
+For this reason, the maximum burst displayed may differ from the actual maximum burst.